votingworks/arlo-cvr-encryption/README.md

   After that, the Linux kernel seems to run out of resources.

-- The "worker" nodes we're currently using are `c5a.16xlarge` (beefy 64 vCPU AMD machines), with `c5.12xlarge` (similarly beefy 48vCPU Intel machines as an alternate), with a `m5a.xlarge` (four vCPUs but lots more memory) that we use for our "head" node.
+- The "worker" nodes we're currently using are `c5a.16xlarge` (beefy 64 vCPU AMD machines), with `c5.12xlarge` (similarly beefy 48vCPU Intel machines) as an alternate, and with a `m5a.xlarge` (four vCPUs but lots more memory) that we use for our "head" node.
+  (Ray uses a singular "head" node to control all of its "workers".
+By giving it a ton of memory and forbidding worker tasks from running on the head node, we seem to be able to run at our desired scale.)

 - The Ray autoscaler does all the work of creating and destroying our nodes on EC2.
   It starts from an Ubuntu 20.04 VM, pre-installed with dependencies that we need